-For the underlying mutual funds managed by external asset managers, the selection process of the mutual funds includes the analysis of asset manager sustainable investment definition.
+For the underlying mutual funds managed by external asset managers, the selection process of the mutual funds includes an analysis of these asset manager's definitions of sustainable investment.

 For the underlying mutual funds which are managed by the Investment Manager, the latter implements the above-mentioned framework of the SDGs and the EU Taxonomy.